ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

-Swytch is a great e-bike conversion kit if you’re after a lightweight, quick and easy to fit way to add e-assist to your bike.
-There are plenty of cheaper options available, but most front hub motors are significantly heavier, and there’s usually external controllers, displays and wiring to deal with.
+Swytch is a great e-bike conversion kit if you’re after a lightweight, quick and easy-to-fit way to add e-assist to your bike.
+There are plenty of cheaper options available, but most front hub motors are significantly heavier, and there are usually external controllers, displays and wiring to deal with.

 This kit takes the hassle out of converting your bike and it’s also very quick to remove if you ever decide to put it on another bike.
 Swytch is available in all the popular wheel sizes, so you shouldn’t have any problem finding the right size for your bike.
 Read the full Swytch review here.